Common First Round Interview Questions and How to Answer

 It is easy to get lost with this question.
 Obviously, you have many accomplishments in your life, but the hiring manager does not care to know about the ones that are not significant or relevant to the position.

 If you really want to “wow” the employer, then be prepared to showcase the value you’ve generated for past employers and key accomplishments, in particular those that are both significant in scope and related to the key objectives of the position you’re interviewing for.
 If possible, quantify the results of your accomplishments using dollar signs, percentages, or other metrics.
+Your mission is a follow-up interview so be sure to quantify your achievements, not just list them!

 The first round interview is typically viewed as an introductory conversation to determine that you have the basic skills and qualifications for the role and can fit in with the team and company culture.
 If you can put adequate time and thought into how you would answer the aforementioned first round interview questions, you’ll improve your odds of making it to the next round which usually entails a deeper dive into your past work experience, functional and technical skills, as well as soft skills and leadership acumen.
 Check out more of our top interview tips so you’ll know exactly what to do and how to best prepare for any type of job interview.